namrata74/Todo-List/README.md

 Goals:-
 Stay organized and focused on your tasks
 - Increase productivity and efficiency
-- Enjoy a simple and user-friendly task management experience
+- Enjoy a simple and user-friendly task management experience.